J. Landis Martin

-J. Landis Martin, also known as Lanny Martin, (born c.
-1946) is an American lawyer, businessman, and philanthropist.
+J. Landis Martin (November 5, 1945 – September 1, 2023), also known as Lanny Martin, was an American lawyer, businessman, and philanthropist.
 He was the chief executive officer of NL Industries from 1987 to 2003.
-He is the founder and managing director of Platte River Ventures, a private equity firm.
+He was the founder and managing director of Platte River Ventures, a private equity firm.

 Early life

-J. Landis Martin was born circa 1946 in Grand Island, Nebraska.
+J. Landis Martin was born on November 5, 1945, in Grand Island, Nebraska.
 He graduated from Northwestern University, where he earned a bachelor's degree in 1968, followed by a Juris Doctor in 1973.

 Career

 Martin began his career as a lawyer for Kirkland & Ellis from 1973 to 1987.
 He was the chief executive officer of NL Industries, a public company listed on the New York Stock Exchange, from 1987 to 2003.
 In 2005, he founded Platte River Ventures, a private equity firm based in Cherry Creek, Denver.
-Martin serves as its managing director.
-He is also the founding chairman of Crown Castle International Corp.
+Martin served as its managing director.
+He was also the founding chairman of Crown Castle International Corp.

 Martin was inducted into the Colorado Business Hall of Fame in 2012.

 Philanthropy

-Martin is a patron of the arts.
+Martin was a patron of the arts.
 With his wife, he donated $25 million to the Denver Art Museum in 2006 and "more than $3 million" to the Clyfford Still Museum in 2011.
-He is chairman emeritus of the Central City Opera House Association and the Houston Grand Opera.
+He was chairman emeritus of the Central City Opera House Association and the Houston Grand Opera.

-Martin maintains close ties to his alma mater, Northwestern University.
-In 2013, he donated $15 million to the university for the construction of a new "athletics complex".
-Additionally, he has served as the chairman of the board of trustees of the university since June 2017.
+Martin maintained close ties to his alma mater, Northwestern University.
+In 2013, he donated $15 million to the university for the construction of a new athletics complex, in recognition of which Northwestern named its soccer and lacrosse field "Lanny and Sharon Martin Stadium".
+Additionally, he served as the chairman of the board of trustees of the university from September 2017 until August 2022.
+The complex will also include starting in 2024 the school's temporary 15,000-seat stadium for the football program as Ryan Field is rebuilt.

 Personal life

-Martin has a wife, Sharon, and three children.
+Martin had a wife, Sharon, and three children.
+Martin died peacefully on September 1, 2023.